A Guide to Document Classification: Using Machine Learning, Deep Learning & OCR

 b.
 The data quality problem: Good data in, good results out

-The quality of your training data has a direct impact on classification accuracy.
-This is a major point of failure; the AIIM report found that only 23% of organizations have established processes for data quality monitoring and preparation for AI, which is a major cause of implementation failure.
+The quality of your training data has a direct impact on the accuracy of your classification.
+This is a major point of failure; the AIIM report found that only 23% of organizations have established processes for data quality monitoring and preparation for AI.

 Key quality requirements include: